alfal85/papers/journal.md

 This is to test the branching of Git
 #Instrumentation
 The file is modified to accomedate the instrumentation changes for further git explanation
+#Conclusion
+This is the conclusion which is diiferent than result